Power Supply Testing

-This testing service allows you to send in a fully configured system with one or more power supplies to measure the total power requirements and best loading scenarios for the system.
+System This testing service allows you to send in a fully configured system with one or more power supplies to measure the total power requirements and best loading scenarios for the system.
 The results typically include power used by the motherboard, memory, CPU, and hard drive.
 This testing aids in properly sizing the PSU for best efficiency at low power.
 It can also help prevent oversizing the PSU, which can result in higher total cost since the system cannot benefit from greater efficiency at loads it can never achieve.

-For power supply sizing, power budget, or component power measurements, your system is tested while monitoring the platform AC and all main DC power rails from the power supply to the system.
+For power supply sizing, power budget, or component power measurements, your system is tested while monitoring the platform AC and all main DC power rails from the ATX power supply to the system.
 You can provide your own software program or choose from these examples to get different results:

 Test component power (if system has an internal PSU):